NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 Congratulations!

-Now we know how to inspect ChIP-seq data and judge quality.
-If the data quality is good, we can continue with downstream analysis as in next parts of this course.
-If not, well... may be better to repeat experiment than to waste resources and time on bad quality data.
+Now we know how to inspect and judge quality of ChIP-seq data.
+If the data quality is good, we can continue with downstream analysis as in the next parts of this course.
+If not, well... maybe consider repeating the experiment to avoid wasting resources and time on bad quality data.

 :raw-html:`<br />`
 :raw-html:`<br />`